Karran Faucets Review & Rating Updated: March 21, 2024

 To say that Karran's invention was a revolution in kitchen design may be an overstatement, but if so, it's not much of an overstatement.

-It opened up an entirely new world of design possibilities using relatively inexpensive laminated countertops.
+It opened up an entirely new world of remodeling possibilities using relatively inexpensive laminated countertops.

 The Company

-Karran started business in the "late 1990s" to import Plexicor fiberglass-backed acrylic sinks from South Africa.
+According to the company, Karran started business in the "late 1990s."
+At the time, its business was the importation of Plexicor fiberglass-backed acrylic sinks from South Africa.
 The sinks were promoted internationally for their "exceptional resistance" to staining.

 Karran, then at 1422 E. Elkhorn Road in Vincennes, was identified as Plexicor's distribution center.
 Plexcor's head office in Maryland was managed by Mark Webster, a South African native.
-He is now a Karran executive.
+He is now a Karran owner and its marketing manager.

-By 2007 Karran had introduced its acrylic seamless sinks in white or bisque, and created its website to market the products, and by 2010 had added stainless steel and quartz sinks to its seamless lineup.
+By 2007 Karran had introduced its acrylic seamless sinks in white or bisque and created a website to promote the products.
+By 2010 it had added stainless steel and quartz sinks to its seamless lineup.

-The Niehaus family has been involved in the retail building products in the Vincennes area for decades, owning the Center Hardware and Home Center, and the Niehaus Lumber Company since at least 1933.
+The Niehaus family has been involved in the retail building products in the Vincennes area for decades, owning the Niehaus Lumber Company since around 1933.

-Karran USA is also largely a family affair with several Niehaus kin in various management positions.
+Karran USA is largely a family affair with several Niehaus kin in various management positions.

-But, its flagship product is still its integrated seamless sinks, the products that made the company's reputation.
+Its flagship product, however, is still its integrated seamless sinks, the products that made the company's reputation.
 It sells these in large numbers and will likely continue to do so until at least 2031 when its patent expires.

 Karran faucets are also available at online sellers, including: